 Name your top 3 adventures?
 And why were they so special?

-The second was my recent hike along the Sinai Trail in Egypt.
 It was unexpectedly profound and spiritual, representing another starting point for a new project on which I am currently working: I plan to hike on the long trails of the Eastern Mediterranean basin, listening to the land and the people alike, focusing on the similarities rather than the differences.
 In short, it is a personal pilgrimage on a path to knowledge and peace.

-The third adventure – although not a “traveling” one according to the traditional definition of the word – was writing my first book.
+Although not a “traveling” one according to the traditional definition of the word – was writing my first book.
 I discovered that writing gives me the opportunity to travel inwards, often while retracing the steps I have physically walked during my trips.
 It is an adventure as rough, exciting, and unpredictable as any other, and it has ended up defining who I am today.

 Do have you have any scary moments or funny stories to tell?